w4111/hw2-f22/README.md

 1. Find stores in the city "NYC" that supply goods named "Pokemon".
 Return `storeid` and the associated `s_name`.
 2. Find stores that supply at least two types of goods: those named "Pokemon" and those named "Digimon."
 Return `storeid` and the associated `s_name`.
-3. How many stores in the city "NYC" have at least 10 employees and supply goods that cost less than 10 dollars?
+3. How many stores in the `city` "NYC" have at least 10 employees (as specified by `employee_number`) and supply goods that cost less than 10 dollars (as specified by `price`)?
+Return a number.
-4. Return the number of goods that are supplied by every store in the city of "Springfield".
+4. Return the number of goods that are supplied by every store in the `city` "Springfield".
+Return a number.